Whopus/Coretx/README.md

 ## 📖 About the Name

-**coretx** is derived from the abbreviation of "**core context**".
-Its main function is to quickly construct a graph structure and relationship map of code folders, enabling fast content retrieval and the construction of the minimal logical closure for LLMs to understand the context and provide the most appropriate response.
+**Coretx** is derived from the abbreviation of "**core context**".
+The name reflects the tool's primary mission: to quickly construct a comprehensive graph structure and relationship map of code repositories, enabling fast content retrieval and the construction of the minimal logical closure necessary for Large Language Models (LLMs) to understand the context and provide the most appropriate responses.

+The "core" represents the essential, fundamental elements of a codebase, while "context" (abbreviated as "tx") emphasizes the relational understanding between different code components.
+Together, Coretx creates the contextual foundation that bridges human intent with machine understanding in code analysis tasks.

 ## 📖 About the Name